|

 function.

-sd_bus_track_ref(), sd_bus_track_unref() and
+sd_bus_track_ref(), sd_bus_track_unref() and sd_bus_track_unrefp()

-sd_bus_track_unrefp() execute no operation if the passed in bus
+execute no operation if the passed in bus peer tracking object is

 Bus peer tracking objects may exist in two modes: by default they

-operate in non-recursive mode, but may optionally be switched
+operate in non-recursive mode, but may optionally be switched into

-single invocation of sd_bus_track_remove_name() removes the
+invocation of sd_bus_track_remove_name() removes the reference on

-sd_bus_track_add_name() was called before.
-If operating in
+was called before.
+If operating in recursive mode, the number of

-immediately removed. sd_bus_track_get_recursive() may be used to
+is immediately removed. sd_bus_track_get_recursive() may be used

-determine whether the bus peer tracking object is operating in
+to determine whether the bus peer tracking object is operating in

 recursive mode. sd_bus_track_set_recursive() may be used to

 enable or disable recursive mode.
-By default a bus peer tracking
+By default, a bus peer tracking

 object operates in non-recursive mode, and